Gemma Bovery: Plot summary

 Hervé, terrified of the impact the affair may have on his relationship with his family and girlfriend, soon breaks off the affair.
 Despite this, Gemma has been energised by the affair and starts to take up the illustrating assignments she had abandoned and is able to start earning good money again.
 Unfortunately this is not enough to sustain the massive spending spree she undertakes to transform her own appearance and that of the cottage.
 Charlie, meanwhile, returns to England having found out about Gemma's affair and being appalled by it.

 Gemma's old lover Patrick turns up in Normandy as a guest of his friends the Rankins - he has been thrown out of his house by his wife Pandora (for whom he left Gemma).
-Gemma, unable to resist, makes love to him (again witnessed by the furious Joubert) but then realises to her delight that she is now able to resist his charms.
+Gemma, unable to resist, has sex with him (again witnessed by the furious Joubert) but then realises to her delight that she is now able to resist his charms.
 She writes to Charlie, asking for his forgiveness, realising he is the steadying influence her life needs.

 Gemma finds out that it was Joubert who sent her the pages from Madame Bovary and reacts with fury.
 Mortified with guilt, Joubert sends her a peace offering of freshly baked bread.
 As she is eating this, she is visited by Patrick, whom she rejects again.
 However she starts to choke on the bread.
 Patrick desperately tries the Heimlich maneuver but is disturbed by Charlie, who has just returned from England prompted by Gemma's letter.
 Charlie misreads the scene and attacks Patrick.
 As they struggle, Patrick desperately trying to tell Charlie what is really happening, Gemma dies.

 Furnished with all the facts, Joubert realises his culpability in Gemma's death is small although he is still concerned about Charlie as in Madame Bovary Charles Bovary dies soon after his wife.
 He is relieved when Charlie reveals his real (never used) name is Cyril.